anorris25/Directions-in-Markdown/Instructions.md

 <img src="https://github.com/anorris25/Directions-in-Markdown/blob/main/Bus%20Images/bus_gif.gif" alt="bus gif" width="400"/>

 ## Introduction
 ### Using public transportation can be a very convenient option for traveling around your area.
 Many people do not ride the bus because they do not know how it works.
-These steps below will tell you how to ride a Port Authority Bus as long as you have Google Maps on your smartphone (and a way of paying the fare).
+These steps below will tell you how to ride a Port Authority Bus.
+All you will need is the Google Maps app on your smartphone, and a payment method to cover the bus fare.

 ## Steps:
 #### 1. Find and open Google Maps or download from the App Store.